Small gauge transformations and universal geometry in heterotic theories: The Hodge decomposition and the moduli space metric

-We can apply these results to the \K moduli space metric derived in \citeMUG \beq \eeq This metric is a series of inner products together with an $\ap$--correction involving a contraction with the Riemann tensor.
-The term involving the Riemann tensor appears because of \eqref{eq:spinmoduli} as mentioned above.
+This metric is a series of inner products together with an $\alpha^{\backprime}$-correction involving a contraction with the Riemann tensor.
+The term involving the Riemann tensor appears because of~\eqref{eq:spinmoduli} as mentioned above.

-A nice thing that happens is that the exact and co--exact terms in \eqref{eq:HodgeHet1} either cancel or contribute in a way that is higher order in $\ap$.
-This is due to harmonic, exact and co--exact forms being mutually orthogonal.
-The $\ap$--corrections to the harmonic forms are also orthogonal.
+A nice thing that happens is that the exact and co-exact terms in~\eqref{eq:HodgeHet1} either cancel or contribute in a way that is higher order in $\alpha^{\backprime}$.
+This is due to harmonic, exact and co-exact forms being mutually orthogonal.
+The $\alpha^{\backprime}$-corrections to the harmonic forms are also orthogonal.
 For example, writing